ChrisRygaard/Undercamber/README.md

    - In many other systems the order of execution is not well defined.
    - There can be a long learing curve with other test frameworks.

-The unique architecture of Undercamber&trade; addresses all of these issues and others with a unique but surprisingly simple approach.
-To begin using Undercamber&trade;, see the UndercamberUsersGuide.docx.
+The architecture of Undercamber&trade; addresses all of these issues and others with a unique but surprisingly simple approach.

+To begin using Undercamber&trade;:
+   (1) Download UndercamberUsersGuide.docx
+   (2) Download Undercamber.jar (<b>Note:</b> it is not a stand-alone JAR file; see the User's Guide).
+   (3) Run the examples in the User's Guide

 The Undercamber&trade; test framework is provided free of charge by Rygaard Technologies, LLC. under the BSD 3-clause license.